How to Restore Photos from iCloud Backup

 Tip: After the transfer is complete, you can check "Delete items after import" to remove the imported pictures from your iPhone and save space.

-If you want to get complete photo library off the iPhone to MacBook Air's any folder for saving, then iPhone Data Transfer is your best helper.
-Besides completing batch photo transfer with high-speed, it can also keep the original resolution of all your photos.
-With this practical software, you can transfer all photos to MacBook Air from your iPhone, or selectively transfer specific photos from your iPhone's Photo Library, Camera Roll or other apps.
+If you want to get complete photo library off the iPhone to MacBook Air's any folder for saving, then Appgeeker iPhone Data Transfer is your best helper.
+Besides completing batch photo transfer with high-speed, it can also keep the original resolution of all your photos during the transfer, including Live Photos with their motion data intact.

-It facilitates bidirectional file transfer and management between iOS devices and computers, including photos, videos, music, broadcast, etc., enabling you move your photos and videos from iPhone to MacBook Air or from MacBook Air to iPhone.
+It facilitates bidirectional file transfer and management between iOS devices and computers, including photos, videos, music, broadcast, etc., enabling you to move your photos and videos from iPhone to MacBook Air or from MacBook Air to iPhone.

 1. Download and launch iPhone Data Transfer on your MacBook Air.
 Then unlock your iPhone and connect it to your MacBook Air.